 But if you filed a claim with a trust fund but die before the process is over, you should not worry.
 One of your loved ones can carry out the process on your behalf.
 And even if you did not take any legal action for your asbestos condition in your life, your loved ones can still be compensated for their losses and your death.

-Your family members who did not receive any compensation before your death can engage in legal action by filing a claim with one or most asbestos trust funds, or file a wrongful death asbestos lawsuit.
+Your family members (dad/father or husband/wife) who did not receive any compensation before your death can engage in legal action by filing a claim with one or most asbestos trust funds, or file a wrongful death asbestos lawsuit.

 As so many employees over the decades were hurt by asbestos exposure, most liable firms had to seek Chapter 11 bankruptcy protection and had to establish asbestos trust funds.
 These trust funds sometimes have billions of dollars available.
 So the loved ones of asbestos victims often receive money from asbestos trust funds.
 Unlike suing the negligent company, filing a claim with an asbestos trust fund is a simple process.